nrfconnect/sdk-nrf/doc/nrf/ug_bootloader.rst

 * The first implementation provides the first stage in the chain, the immutable :ref:`bootloader`, which could be either |NSIB| or :doc:`MCUboot <mcuboot:index-ncs>`.
   It does not support bootloader upgradability, but it is useful if you need just the capability to update your application.

-  See below for an abstract representation of the memory layout for an application that uses only an immutable bootloader in its boot chain:
+  See the following image for an abstract representation of the memory layout for an application that uses only an immutable bootloader in its boot chain:

   .. figure:: images/bootloader_memory_layout_onestage.svg
      :alt: Memory layout